Underground powerhouse: Canada’s vast soil carbon stores

 Many of these areas also have cultural value for Indigenous communities.
 As Vern Cheechoo, Director of Lands and Resources at the Mushkegowuk Council said about the Hudson and James Bay Lowlands, “These carbon-rich areas are known as the “breathing lands” to our Elders, and hold significant cultural value for the communities in the region.”
 The WWF Canada recommends the creation of a Carbon Guardians program to provide the opportunity for Indigenous communities to be involved in monitoring peatland areas.

 Since carbon-rich areas have now been identified, this can help guide the creation of protected areas and Indigenous Protected and Conserved Areas (IPCAs).
 “Knowing where carbon is stored in Canada allows us to strategically protect and manage the right places,” said Megan Leslie, WWF-Canada President and CEO.
-Not only will this keep carbon in the ground, but it will also protect the biodiversity that relies on these ecosystems including at-risk species like caribou and whooping cranes.
+Not only will this keep carbon in the ground, but it will also protect the biodiversity that relies on these ecosystems including at-risk species like caribou, whooping cranes and polar bears.
 On a larger scale, increasing protected areas and IPCAs can help reach two important targets, (1) the 2019 federal government commitment to protecting 25% of land and water by 2025 and (2) the COP15 draft target of protecting 30% of land and water by 2030.

 How can you help?

-1. Contact the Minister of the Environment, Conservation and Parks with the Government of Ontario to express your support for protecting the Hudson and James Bay Lowlands.
+1. Contact Minister David Piccini of the Ministery of the Environment, Conservation and Parks with the Government of Ontario to express your support for protecting the Hudson and James Bay Lowlands.
 Email: firstname.lastname@example.org

-2. Contact the Minister of Environment and Climate Change with the Government of Canada to express your support for creating protected areas and IPCAs in carbon-rich ecosystems.
+2. Contact Minister Stephen Guilbeault of the Ministery of Environment and Climate Change with the Government of Canada to express your support for creating federally protected areas and IPCAs in carbon-rich ecosystems.
 Email: Steven.Guilbeault@parl.gc.ca